BenCaunt/CTRL-ALT-FTC/advanced/gain-scheduling.md

 }
 ```

-This approach works well but doesn't necessarily scale the best, say if you had 10 different operating regions that means you would have to create an if - statement for each one.
+This approach works well but doesn't necessarily scale the best.
+If you had 10 different operating regions, that means you would have to create an if/else statement for each one.
 That would get messy very quickly.
-In addition,  setting your target angle to 45° could theoretically have a bit of extra oscillation as it switches the gains every time it passes over in a single step.
+In addition, setting your target angle to 45° could have a bit of extra oscillation as it switches gains every time it passes over the switching point.

 An approach to improve this is to use interpolation.

 A really simple way to accomplish this is to use the FTCLib InterpLUT [(Interpolated Look Up Table)](https://docs.ftclib.org/ftclib/v/v1.2.0/features/util#interplut-interpolated-look-up-table).

-An interpolated look-up value will take a key (the current angle) and then give you an estimate of what our PID coefficients should be at the given point.
-It does this by allowing us to put in a few known values and then it will generate a continuous function to go between them.
+An interpolated look-up table will take a key (the current angle) and then give you an estimate of what our PID coefficients should be at the given point.
+It does this by allowing us to put in a few known values, and then it will generate a continuous function to go between them.

 ```java
 // look up tables for PID coefficients